okta/okta.github.io/_source/_posts/2017-03-16-spring-boot-saml.md

 title: Get Started with Spring Boot, SAML, and Okta
 author: mraible
 description: "Learn how to build a Spring Boot application that authenticates against Okta's API with SAML.
 Uses Spring Security's Java config and its SAML DSL."
+tweets:
+  - "Need SAML integration in your Spring Boot application?
+Get Started with Spring Boot, SAML, and Okta → "
+  - "Spring Boot + SAML + Okta = 💙!
+Learn more → "
 tags: [spring-boot, saml, okta]
 ---